Legal

 - Directly from you

-If a user-generated message or review you write happens to mention another person, we hold that text as user-generated content; we don't separately purchase or receive personal data about anyone from third-party sources.
+If a user-generated message or review you write happens to mention another person, we hold that text as user-generated content.
+We don't buy personal data from data brokers or any other commercial source.

 How long we keep information